Flutter-Buddies/README/README.md

 * **#announcements** - A place for announcements.
 This channel can be hooked into your discord server.
 * **#suggestions** - Just your run-of-the-mill suggestion box.
 * **#suggested-servers** - A list of suggested servers in the discord community.
 Add yours to the list.
-* **#sticker-chart** - Where good Flutter Buddies get their stars and points. :star: a message to add it to the sticker chart.

 ### Public Channels
 These channels are open to anyone that comes to the server, you don't have to "join" to participate in these and to watch the talks or streams.